You have a great 90 Amp or 130 Amp flux core welder and it uses flux core welding wire.

 The welds aren’t pretty and will need grinding to smooth off but he got a weld.

-I found this video from WeldingTipsandTricks where he compares using a stick welder or a TIG welder with Aluminum flux stick rods if you find yourself in a tight spot and that is all the equipment you have available.
+I found this video from WeldingTipsandTricks.
+He compares using a stick welder or a TIG welder with Aluminum flux stick rods.
+If you find yourself in a tight spot and that is all the equipment you have available….

 but if you are stuck in a jam it’s a way through.